woodlike/wdlk/packages/gatsby-theme-query/README.md

 # Gatsby Theme Query

+> A Gatsby theme for theme sensitive Styled System queries.
 [![CircleCI](https://circleci.com/gh/woodlike/wdlk.svg?style=svg)](https://circleci.com/gh/woodlike/wdlk)

-Gatsby theme for adding a [Styled System](https://styled-system.com/) theme object.
-You can query your theme using [Theme Query](https://github.com/woodlike/wdlk/tree/master/packages/theme-query) directly in your components.
+The `gatsby-theme-query`  allows you to query your [Styled System](https://styled-system.com/) theme.
+It provides an instantiated `qt` **(query theme)** function for you to easily access style tokens.

+ [Theme Query](https://github.com/woodlike/wdlk/tree/master/packages/theme-query) is aware of your theme.
+You can shadow the theme like in any other Gatsby theme and the `qt` function is fully aware of the changes.

 ## Getting started